xgilarb/xautopush/README.md

 # xhortpush
-Shorten your git add, commit and push processes to github.
+Shorten your git add, commit and push processes to github in just one command.

 ## User Instructions
 #### Configuration: